 Exploring Bitterroot Valley's bike trails offers a unique journey through Montana's rugged landscapes.
 We recently ventured into the heart of Bitterroot Valley mountain biking, where we found trails surrounded by wild beauty.
 The struggle between preserving natural lands and providing recreational access has placed some cherished paths at risk of closure to bikers.

-Riding with Lance Pysher from the Bitterroot Backcountry Cyclists, our adventure began on Roostercomb Trail 313 towards Kent Lake - a route known for its technical challenge rather than distance.
+Riding with Lance Pysher from the Bitterroot Backcountry Cyclists, our adventure began on trails leading toward Kent Lake, a challenging alpine route in the Bitterroot National Forest.

 Starting at an elevation that leaves even seasoned cyclists gasping, this trail tests your skills against roots and rocks while demanding careful time management due to its deceptive length and difficulty level.
 Our experience highlighted issues facing bikers in USFS Region 1, illustrating conflicts over land use that affect accessibility to these stunning routes within the Bitterroot National Forest area.